AdamWilsonLabEDU/SpatialDataScience/Project.md

 # Final Project

 ## Description

 The final project will consist of a multipart figure that tells a story (often referred to as an 'infographic').
 The figure will be uploaded to UBlearns as a PDF file with the underlying R source code.
 The topic can be related to the student’s research interests or a separate topic.

 Requirements

-1. The graphic(s) must include data from at least two sources that were integrated/merged
+1. The graphic(s) must include data from at least two sources that were integrated/merged using R.
 2. The underlying data must be publically accessible via the web and downloaded within the R/Rmd script.
-If you want to use your own data, you must make it available on a website (e.g. [Figshare](figshare.org)).
-This will enable others to re-run your code.
+If you want to use your own data, you must make it available on a website (e.g. [Figshare](figshare.org)) so that others are able to re-run your code.
 2. The graphic should convey at least four dimensions of information (e.g.  latitude, longitude, time, and one more)

 Complete submissions will include:

 1. Title (<25 words)
 2. Summary (~250 words)
 3. Extended caption (~ 1 page)